-"Compensation actually paid" to our CEO increased from \$(1,664,687) in 2021 to \$2,393,412 in 2022, and subsequently decreased to \$1,447,590 in 2023.
-Similarly, average "compensation actually paid" to our non-CEO NEOs increased from \$103,847 in 2021 to \$994,189 in 2022, and then decreased to \$725,337 in 2023.
-These aforementioned changes in "compensation actually paid" are in line with the changes in our total shareholder return (TSR) as set forth in the above table: our TSR increased by 2% between 2021 and 2022, and our TSR decreased by 39% between 2022 and 2023.
-In addition, the changes in "compensation actually paid" are in line with the changes in our net loss: that is, our net loss improved by 15% from \$(18,191,000) in 2021 to \$(15,431,000) in 2022, and decreased by 55% to \$(23,938,000) in 2023.
+"Compensation actually paid" to our CEO decreased from \$2,393,412 in 2022 to \$1,447,590 in 2023, and subsequently decreased to \$869,740 in 2024.
+Similarly, average "compensation actually paid" to our non-CEO NEOs decreased from \$994,189 in 2022 to \$725,337 in 2023, and then subsequently increased to \$737,667 in 2024.
+These aforementioned changes in "compensation actually paid" are in line with the changes in our total shareholder return (TSR) as set forth in the above table: our TSR decreased by 39% between 2022 and 2023, and our TSR decreased by 59% between 2023 and 2024.
+In addition, the changes in "compensation actually paid" are in line with the changes in our net loss: that is, our net loss increased by 55% from \$(15,431,000) in 2022 to \$(23,938,000) in 2023, and increased by 2% to \$(23,996,000) in 2023.

-2023 Short-Term Incentive Plan (STIP)
+Short-Term Incentive Plan (STIP)

 Our Board has approved, and our Compensation Committee employs, an informal Short-Term Incentive Plan, or STIP, in determining compensation for our NEOs.
 The STIP is focused on delivering the Company's annual "SMART" objectives approved by the Board.
 The goals are objective, measurable and rigorous.
-Each of our NEOs participated in the 2023 STIP program.
+Each of our NEOs participated in the STIP program.
 Compensation Committee discussion and feedback on the progress against the annual objectives is done at mid-year and at year-end.
 The year-end status is the basis for the STIP payout.
 Full year performance is determined by a rating (range 1 to 5) multiplied by the NEOs target bonus.

-2023 Long-Term Incentive Plan (LTIP)
+Long-Term Incentive Plan (LTIP)

 Our Board has also approved, and our Compensation Committee employs, an informal Long-Term Incentive Plan, or LTIP in determining compensation for our NEOs.
 The LTIP is a long-term (3-year vesting) incentive program focused on improving the value of the Company over time and incentivizing the retention of employees as they benefit from the Company's growth and value creation.
 The LTIP is granted based on performance.
-Restricted stock units (RSUs) that vest over 3-years were granted in December 2023 based on Company performance on "SMART" objectives approved by the Board for 2023.
+Restricted stock units (RSUs) that vest over 3-years were granted in December based on Company performance on "SMART" objectives approved by the Board.